 Be sure to place your orders early – we cannot make an additional order after these are sold out.
 Give your neighbors, your favorite merchants, your church, etc. an opportunity to make a bright spring display, improving the beauty of our mountain community and at the same time providing valuable services to our area residents.

 “Born” in 1993 as a project of SI Running Springs (which later merged with SI Lake Arrowhead to form SI Rim of the World) the Mountain of a Million Daffodils project has resulted in close to a quarter million daffodils being planted in our mountain communities.
 We are not yet at our million mark, but if anyone can soar to that goal, the SIROW team can!

-The income from the daffodil project goes to help support projects locally to assist women and children in the mountain communities from the Crestline area to the Green Valley Lake area (including free mammograms, domestic violence services, education, services to physically and mentally challenged and their families, Lifeline, etc.)
+The income from the daffodil project goes to help support projects locally to assist women and children in the mountain communities from the Crestline area to the Green Valley Lake area (programs such as domestic violence services, education, services to physically and mentally challenged and their families, Lifeline, etc.)

-King Alfred daffodil bulbs, hardy for our high mountain altitude and occasional snowfalls, are packaged and sold in groups of 25, 50, 75, 100 and by the case of 200.
-And even better, these bulbs are very unappetizing to gophers, voles, and deer!
+The daffodil bulbs are hardy for our high mountain altitude and occasional snowfalls, and these bulbs are very unappetizing to gophers and deer!